 Every year, thousands of acres of Crown forest lands are sprayed with herbicides to kill hardwoods and plants that compete with softwood plantation seedlings.
 In the previous ten years, four petitions have been submitted to the Province of NB to ban spraying in our forests.
 Number Five was delivered on May 18, 2016.
 This one contained nearly 13,000 names signed by New Brunswickers who want the province to stop spraying public forests with glyphosate, the herbicide used in New Brunswick’s forestry industry and labelled last year as a probable carcinogen by the World Health Organization.

-In light of news articles notifying residents of the 2015 herbicide spray program by NB Power and JDI Forestry operations, WEPAC sent the letter below to the premier and ministers (August 2015) expressing our concerns on the downstream harm caused by glyphosate products.
+In light of news articles notifying residents of the 2015 herbicide spray program by NB Power and JDI Forestry operations, WEPAC sent the following letter to the premier and ministers in August 2015, expressing our concerns on the downstream harm caused by glyphosate products.

 Dear Premier Gallant;

 Back in the 60s, when Dr. Mary Majka first arrived in New Brunswick, she was moved to begin advocating for the environment after reading Rachel Carson’s book, Silent Spring, which warned of the dangers of chemical spraying on human and ecological health.
 One of Mary’s first endeavours was to convince government to eliminate roadside spraying in favour of work crews and mechanical cutting.
 She was successful in short order because, in the words of one politician, ‘It was a common sense approach.’